-- 1. Load the mod rewrite module for Apache by doing either one of the following: - a.
-Build Apache with mod_rewrite statically loaded during the build, by adding the --enable-rewrite option to the ./configure script.
+1. Load the mod\rewrite module for Apache by doing either one of the following:

+• Build Apache with mod\rewrite statically loaded during the build by adding the --enable-rewrite option to the ./configure script.
-'''

-./configure --enable-rewrite
+/configure --enable-rewrite

-'''

-b.
-Or, dynamically loading the module with the LoadModule directive in the httpd.conf configuration file.
+• Or, dynamically load the module with the LoadModule directive in the httpd.conf configuration file.